 2. Pay down your debts

 Paying off your debts is crucial to achieving financial stability in retirement.
-It will help you avoid being subject to high interest charges and ensure that you have more disposable income.
+It will help you avoid being hit with high interest charges and ensure that you have more disposable income.

 Make a list of your debts, including mortgages, loans, credit cards, unpaid bills and overdrafts.
 Note how much you owe against each, how much you are currently repaying each month, any interest rates that are being applied to your debts and the dates on which payments need to be made.